polterguy/phosphorusfive/plugins/extras/p5.web/README.md

 by the client, giving you complete access to do whatever you wish with it.

 Hint!
-This is a quite useful feature of P5, since it allows you to create "web service end-points", where you can for instance pass in Hyperlisp, or some other piece of "machine readable type of request", which is intended to be used by machines and web services, instead of browser clients.
+This is a quite useful feature of P5, since it allows you to create "web service end-points", where you can for instance pass in Hyperlambda, or some other piece of "machine readable type of request", which is intended to be used by machines and web services, instead of browser clients.

 If you wish to directly save the request, without first putting it into memory, you can save some memory and CPU cycles by directly saving the request